 How Long Does it Take to Lose 40 Pounds?

-How to Lose 40 Pounds in 5 Months
+Lose 40 Pounds in 5 Months – Registered Dietitian Recommended Goal

 - 1Cut 1,000 calories out of your diet each day.
-3,500 calories equals one pound so if you cut out 500 a day, you will lose one pound – double that and you lose two pounds a week.
+3,500 calories equal one pound, so if you cut out 500 a day, you will lose one pound – double that, and you lose two pounds a week.
 In five months, you are 40 pounds lighter.
 Easy!

 - 2Burn 7,000 more calories each week than you are now through exercise.
 If you don't want to diet, ramp up your exercise regimen by burning an extra 7,000 calories per week, resulting in two pounds of healthy weight loss.